Adult tortoiseshell cat is ready for her first air travel

 • Proof of vaccination against rabies.

-Example of cat health documents required for an international airplane tripNote that travel requirements vary based not only on your destination but also on your departure point.
-The United States is a country with a favorable rabies situation, but you'll need to do some research if you are beginning your trip somewhere else.
+Example of cat health documents required for an international airplane tripNote that cat travel requirements vary depending on your destination and departure point.
+The United States has a favorable rabies situation, but you must research if you are beginning your trip somewhere else.

-Also, keep in mind that island nations have very strict regulations, and pets may not be permitted on flights from and to such destinations.
+Also, remember that island nations have very strict regulations, and pets may not be permitted on flights from and to such destinations.
 If cats are permitted at all, an additional test might be required and that test has to be done no later than 5 months before the flight.

 In short, before you do anything else, familiarize yourself with the requirements based on your departure and arrival points.